 - corporate distributions and their franking credits;

-- an amount of money which is part of the assessable income of a partner (if in a partnership), or trust beneficiary, that is directly or indirectly traceable to monies which are base rate entity passive income.
+- an amount of money that is part of the assessable income of a partner (if in a partnership), or trust beneficiary, that is directly or indirectly traceable to monies which are base rate entity passive income.

 Small Business Entity

 During the 2015-16 and 2016-17 income years, a small business entity company was a requirement for a lower tax rate.
 The company tax rate was 28.5% for small business entities in 2015-16.
-They also had to have an aggregate turnover of less than $2 million, as well as conducting a business at least for part of the year.
+They also had to have an aggregated turnover of less than $2 million, as well as conducting a business at least for part of the year.

 For the 2016-17 income year, the rate was 27.5%.
 Small businesses needed to have both: